This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - You have questions or concerns about your condition or care.

 - Use your assistive devices as directed.
 Examples include walker, cane, and a reacher.
-These devices will help decrease your risk of falling.
+These devices will help decrease your risk for falls.

 - Do your exercises several times each day.
 The physical therapist will teach you exercises.
 Exercises build strength and prevent blood clots.

 Prevent dislocation of your hip implant: